Yuki2718/adblock/README.md

 <strong>Personal filters and rules for AdGuard/uBlock Origin</strong>

 I can't guarantee these filers won't cause problems.
-If you found problems such as broken layout, report it by the same style as official uBlock filters' issue tracker; otherwise reports can be ignored.
+If you found problems, report it by the same style as official AdGuard or uBlock filters' issue tracker; otherwise reports can be ignored.
 Anyone who uses any of my filters/codes shall be deemed to have agreed that I have no responsibility or liability for costs, losses, damages, etc. arising from the use of the filters/codes.
 Unless Subscribe link is provided these filters are assumed to be copied and pasted, or imported, into My filters/rules (uBlock Origin) or User Rules (AdGuard).
+They are not what I use and shared solely for others' sake, so please don't blame me if I haven't updated for a while.

 Note: currently Subscribe button doesn't work for uBlock Origin.
 This is a known [issue](https://github.com/uBlockOrigin/uBlock-issues/issues/763).
+View List and copy the URL, and then paste into Filter lists > Custom > Import.

 <details>
 <summary><strong>adguard</strong></summary>

+<strong>Do NOT check the "Trusted" box if you subscribe these!</strong>
+Because not needed.
+Trusted filters can inject javascript into pages and thus can potentially be risky.
+Of course I'm not going to do anything nasty with any of my filters, but imagine what if my Github account was hacked.
+I'd like to encourage a basic security practice.

 ### AdGuard Social media Plus (adguard-social-plus.txt)